There's only one Next Level class scheduled at the School of Trout for 2026.

 Location: Our home for the class will be the exceptional TroutHunter facility on the banks of the Henry's Fork in Last Chance, Idaho.
 To learn more about TroutHunter, please visit their website.

-Instructors: John Juracek, Brant Oswald, Steve McFarland & Todd Tanner.
+Instructors: John Juracek, Pat McCabe, Brant Oswald, Steve McFarland & Todd Tanner.
 (If you’re not familiar with our instructors, be sure to take a look at our instructor’s page.)

 Curriculum: This class will be unlike anything we’ve done before.
-In essence, our instructors will act as mentors.
-After breakfast, we’ll break into small groups.
+For the first time, our instructors will act as on-the-water mentors.
+Each day we’ll break into small groups.
 Two students will pair up with an instructor, and then all three will drive to the river.
-Each group will go to a separate spot, where the instructor will fish, explaining to the students why he’s using a particular technique and approach.
-Then they will switch up and the students will fish as the instructor asks questions — for example, “why are you opting for this particular technique?” or “why did you choose that fly?” or “is that really the best angle to cast from?” — at the same time that the instructor shares his thoughts or suggestions.
+Each group will go to a separate spot, where the instructor will demonstrate his preferred approach and tactics, explaining why he’s using a particular technique and describing — in real time — what he’s seeing.
+Then the students will fish as the instructor asks questions — for example, “why are you opting for this particular technique?” or “why did you choose that fly?” or “is that really the best angle to cast from?” — at the same time he shares his thoughts or suggestions.

-The students will work with a new instructor each day, while covering a number of different water types — including places that we can’t typically bring larger groups — and using a wide variety of techniques and flies.
+The students will work with different instructors each day, while covering a number of water types — including places that we can’t typically bring larger groups — and using a wide variety of techniques and flies.

-The goal for this particular class is for our students to experience the art of fly fishing through the eyes of our instructors, and for each student to benefit from personal mentorship across a variety of real-world scenarios and conditions.
+Our goal is for our students to experience the art of fly fishing through the eyes of our exceptionally talented instructors.
+We also want each student to benefit from personal mentorship across a variety of real-world scenarios and conditions.
 As always, our focus will be on helping our students learn and grow.
-While we do expect that everyone will catch fish, the catching will always be secondary to the instruction.
+While we do anticipate that everyone will catch fish, the catching will always be secondary to the instruction.
+Also, please keep in mind that the instructors will not be acting as guides — students will be expected to tie their own knots, land whatever fish they catch, etc. — and that not every student will have an opportunity to fish with every instructor.

-Lodging: Our students will stay in comfortable rooms at TroutHunter.
+Lodging: Most of our students will stay in comfortable rooms at TroutHunter.
 Double occupancy rooms are standard.
-We plan to offer the option of upgrading to single occupancy rooms (either on-site or off-site) for an additional fee.
+We hope to offer the option of upgrading to single occupancy rooms (either on-site or off-site) for an additional fee.

 Food: All meals at the class are included.
 Students will order from TroutHunter's stellar Last Chance Grill menu for breakfast and dinner.
 Lunch will be on the water.